 We are currently six months into our trainee year (where has the time gone?!).
 Every one of us is enjoying the experience so far and are even *gasp* starting to consider our careers after this year.
 When discussing how our work is going at our individual libraries, we have begun to realise that each library is different in its environment and history.
 Therefore, no two trainee experiences are going to be alike.
 To illustrate this best, we decided to collaborate together on a (longer than usual) post to showcase the most interesting finds or objects in our libraries.
 These range from interesting books to some quite unusual artefacts on display.
 So quickly grab your chosen beverage and get cosy as you go on the unseen tour of Oxford’s libraries!

 Upon first glance, Arch.8°.F.1495 looks much like the rest of the rare books alongside which it sits at the Taylorian.
 Its green Moroccan binding is so dark it appears nearly black, lending its exterior a non-descript quality that reveals very little about its fascinating contents.
 Surprisingly, this unassuming volume contains two important incunables, Guielmi Castelli’s Due Elegie and Augustine of Hippo’s Confessiones.
-Approaching the book as an object of material history, I’ve made some interesting discoveries about its provenance, a journey that may even have brought me from Oxford all the way back to Nova Scotia, Canada, where my love of history, and of books, first began.

 I began exploring this volume’s history by researching its maker.
 A binder’s mark pasted over the vibrant orange endpaper in the upper right corner of the book’s inside front cover states it was bound by “J. Faulkner of 8 Queen Street, Little Tower Hill.”
 In a London street directory from August of 1817, I discovered a listing for a J. Faulkner at 8 Queen Street, while Johnstone’s London Commercial Guide from May of 1818 lists a “John Faulkner, bookbinder” at that same address.
 Thanks to an entry in the Glasgow Incunabla Project, I confirmed that Faulker’s bookbinding shop was in business from 1809 to 1833.
 It seems clear, then, that Arch.8°.F.1495 was bound during this period.

-It is possible, though not certain, that the volume’s disparate works were brought together for the first time then 9in this 19th century context.
+It is possible, though not certain, that the volume’s disparate works were brought together for the first time then in this 19th century context.
 The Confessions is the much better known of the two works it contains, not solely because of the controversy it caused in the 4th century when Augustine rejected paganism in favour of the rapidly spreading Christianity, but also because of his role in shaping Christian tenets of faith for centuries thereafter.
 During the Renaissance, amid a revival of interest in the classical “greats,” figures like Augustine were venerated and texts like the Confessions were spread throughout Europe with the aid of the newly invented printing press.
 The Elegies and its author are, by contrast, much less famous.
 Castelli, also known as Guillaume Castel, was a French poet and clergyman who lived and worked in Tours from 1458 to 1520, and his Latin text does not appear to be well known.
 I can only speculate about how two such different texts came to be bound together by Faulkner in London over 300 years later.
 It’s possible that they were joined when they were printed in the early Renaissance since they share a consistent gothic type, but a shift in the rubrication and the paper quality suggests that they were not previously bound as one.
 Perhaps Faulkner believed there was money to be made from a volume that combined Augustine and Castelli’s works, but more likely he had a patron who saw an educational value in combining them.

 The first clue to the identity of this patron can be found, ironically, at the back of the book, in the form of a donation plate for the Fry Collection.
 In 1955, the daughters of Joseph Forrest Fry and Susanna Fry donated their family’s collection to numerous libraries across Oxford University.
 Arch.8°.F.1495 was among those that arrived at the Taylorian.
 Two family crests on the inside of the front cover of the volume offer further clues about the book’s provenance.
 The bookplate pasted in the centre of the inner cover identifies the book as having belonged to the personal library of William Horatio Crawford, a collection he would have inherited along with his family estate in the mid 19th century.
 After researching the Crawford family history, I ascertained that the book must have joined the collection prior to William’s death in 1888.
 An 1891 newspaper clipping which reads like an advertisement for those interested in purchasing incunables is attached a few pages into the book and is almost certainly a record of sorts for the sale of the Crawford collection.
 The second crest, that of the Inglis family, may have been attached at this point, indicating that they purchased the book in 1891.
 Alternatively, it may have been attached much earlier, in which case someone in the Inglis family may have been the patron at whose behest Faulkner bound the Elegies and Confessions together sometime between 1809 and 1833.
 Given that in 1788 a Dr. Charles Inglis founded my high school, King’s-Edgehill in Windsor, Nova Scotia, I was surprised to stumble across this possible (albeit tenuous) Canadian connection, and I plan to delve further into the relationship between Arch.8°.F.1495 and the Inglis family.